Bread & Pipe of the Wailing Souls tell us about the producers they have worked with, publishing rights, Lucky Dube, and Buddy

 Bread: Yeah!
 He’s tried to use it for wrong reasons.
 Making dubplates, ripping off people.
 He can’t use our name, because he wasn’t even an original member of the Wailing Souls.
 The original group of Wailing Souls is Me and Pipe as the founding members of the group.
 Then we had Normann Davis, and Oswald Downer as the original quartet as Wailing Souls.

 So we just want him to leave the name alone.
 Because he’s ripping off people really.
 He has this guy with him, and them do dubplates as Wailing Souls.
 We see people, travellers, when they found out that this is not the real Wailing Souls that they got the dubplate from, they want back their money.
-And they wouldn’t give back the people their money.
-And then they keep complain to us.
-And sometimes, me and Pipe fascinated those people by doing back the dubplate for them for free.
+They wouldn’t give back the people their money, and then they keep complain to us.
+Sometimes, me and Pipe fascinated those people by doing back the dubplate for them for free.
 Buck up some bredren in Hawaii, and it’s the same thing.
 Them say “Man, we pay them 400 US dollars for the dub”

 Bread: A 700 man!?
 Then they realized say it wasn’t Wailing Souls, and they tried to get back their money from the people them.
 They didn’t give them back their money.
 And they couldn’t even find them with the number that they had for them.
 It wasn’t working no more.